codigo/basic-infra-setup/README.md

 - Automated backups to S3
 - Reverse proxy and SSL termination (Caddy)
 - Monitoring and logging (Dozzle)
-- Automatic Docker image updates (Shepherd)
+- Automatic Docker image updates (TODO as shepherd is not used anymore)

 ## Infrastructure Deployment Flow